Hox8/IBPatcher/docs/ModFormat.md

 The JSON format was created following a need for greater control, such as the ability to patch coalesced files and manipulate UObjects within Unreal packages.

 JSON mods currently must be created by hand as there is no GUI creation tool as of yet.
-It is not recommended to create JSON files with a standard editor like Notepad.
-Visual Studio Code is a great option due to its linting and auto-indentation.
+JSON mod creation is possible with text editors like Notepad or Vim, but plugins or applications that offer linting (such as Visual Studio Code) will lead to a much better experience.

 ## Comments
 JSON files do not support comments the same way ini files do.
-JSON comments are typically written as standard key/value pairs:
+JSON comments are typically written as key/value pairs like so:
 ```json
 {
   "//": "This is a comment!",